Main Street Shopping Guide

 Wooster: Twenty stores and nearly as many eateries line the streets surrounding the Wayne County Courthouse.
 Options range from Blue Spruce Boutique, which sells home decor, beauty products, apparel and handmade gifts, to Everything Rubbermaid, a four-floor retail destination that stocks a deep selection of products from the company that was founded in Wooster in 1920.
 JAFB Wooster Brewery is a must-visit for craft beer fans, while Local Roots Market & Cafe connects visitors with seasonal and sustainable foods.
-Those looking for sit-down options can visit Broken Rocks Cafe & Bakery or its adjoining Rox Gastropub. mainstreetwooster.org Note: Everything Rubbermaid has closed.
+Those looking for sit-down options can visit Broken Rocks Cafe & Bakery or its adjoining Rox Gastropub. mainstreetwooster.org.
+As of December 2023, Everything Rubbermaid is permanently closed.

 Shopping in Perrysburg: Find flowers and gifts at Angel 101, buy beautiful serving pieces at Packer Creek Pottery and make custom scents at Riverfront Candle Co.